 Here’s a roundup of some options for spare batteries and battery chargers for the GoPro HERO4 Silver and Black editions.
 GoPro makes their own.
 But there are also third-party options made by other manufacturers that are much less expensive, and some have extra features included.
 I’ve used both Smatree and Wasabi Power batteries and chargers for my GoPros for a long time and have found them to be very good.
 In my experience, their battery cells perform just as well as the official GoPro-branded ones in day-to-day use.

 GoPro offers some GoPro-branded batteries and chargers.
 They’re officially supported by GoPro, and if you’re at all concerned about compatibility issues, these are the safest bet.

-The official GoPro HERO4 charger can charge two batteries at once.
-Please note that despite the official marketing photos, the charger kit comes with only one spare battery and a USB cable.
+The official GoPro HERO 4 charger can charge two batteries at once.
+Please note that despite the official marketing photos you might see, the charger kit comes with only one spare battery and a USB cable.
 It does not include a USB wall charger or a DC car charger–both are sold separately–but you can use pretty much any of the dozens of other USB wall chargers you already have lying around from other devices.